Singer Junior Tyres

 - Our recommendation for the Singer Junior is the 4.00/4.50 x 18 Longstone.

 - Depending on your wheel type the best inner tube for this size is either the Michelin 18MFR Central Valve inner tube, or the Michelin Kleber Offset Valve inner tube.

 History of the Singer Junior

-The Singer Junior was first seen in 1926 at the London Car Show.
-It was initially available as a three door, four seat Tourer painted blue with black wings.
-Powered by an 8 horsepower, two bearing, overhead cam engine which developed a peak of 16.5 horsepower at 3250 R.P.M.
-Although diminutive, this engine would be the basis of Singer power units for the next three decades.
+The Singer Junior was originally displayed at the London Car Show in 1926.
+It was first offered as a three-door, four-seat Tourer in blue with black wings.
+Driven by an 8 hp, two bearings, overhead cam engine that produced a maximum of 16.5 horsepower at 3250 R.P.M.
+Despite its small size, this engine would serve as the foundation for Singer power units for the following 30 years.

-While the first Singer Junior was an open touring car, it was soon offered in an array of other body styles, including a 2 seater tourer, a 4 seater tourer, a sunshine saloon, a coachbuilt saloon, a fabric saloon, a two plus two called the sportsman's coupe and the boat-tailed, wire wheeled Porlock Sports.
-The latter, which was originally built as a special, set a curious automotive record under the supervision of the RAC by climbing Porlock Hill 100 times in 15 hours.
+The Junior was very well received, selling thousands of units in various variants.
+After 1927, output never fell below 6000 units per year, and by 1928, it had become the backbone of Singer's product range.
+While the initial Singer Junior was an open touring vehicle, it was quickly followed by a 2 seater tourer, a 4 seater tourer, a sunny saloon, a coachbuilt saloon, a fabric saloon, a two plus two nicknamed the sportsman's coupe, and the boat-tailed, wire wheeled Porlock Sports.
+Under the supervision of the RAC, the latter, which was initially designed as a special, established an unusual automotive record by ascending Porlock Hill 100 times in 15 hours.

 The Singer Junior, which debuted at the 1931 Olympia Motor Show, had an upgraded 9hp engine and a new 4-speed gearbox in 1931.
 Singer updated the out-of-date Junior four months later with a new 1932 model dubbed the Singer 9.